32 Best Things to Do in Rome (for First-Time Visitors!)

 Circus Maximus, seating up to 300,000 spectators, was the largest stadium in ancient Rome (and in the world) built for chariot races, shows, and performances.

-Even though now you can’t experience its original splendor, you can still see the grass-covered racing track and the outline of the central barrier and explore the galleries following the ancient paving stones through different rooms that once were shops, inns, and small offices.
+Even though you can’t experience its original splendor now, you can still see the grass-covered racing track and the outline of the central barrier and explore the galleries following the ancient paving stones through different rooms that once were shops, inns, and small offices.

 Today, locals and tourists alike use it as a large public park where they enjoy jogging, cycling, picnicking, and dog-walking, as well as taking part in music concerts and public events.

-Don’t forget to get to the top of the park right on the Aventine Hill to take in the remarkable views of the Circus Maximus and the Palatine Hill.
+Don’t forget to get to the top of the park, right on Aventine Hill, to take in the remarkable views of Circus Maximus and Palatine Hill.

-A day trip from Rome to the ancient city of Pompeii is the best way to get a real feel of what life was like in an ancient Roman city.
+A day trip from Rome to the ancient city of Pompeii is the best way to get a real feel for what life was like in an ancient Roman city.

 This unique tour allows you to delve deep into the unique history and appreciate the unrivaled scenery and picturesque towns of Pompeii, the Amalfi Coast, and Positano.

-Exploring marvelously-preserved ruins with your local expert guide guarantees an unparalleled experience.
+Exploring marvelously preserved ruins with your local expert guide guarantees an unparalleled experience and a seamless way to visit from Rome.

-After touring Pompei on your own, it’s time to continue further south along the picturesque seaside roads to discover the resorts of Amalfi and Positano on the Amalfi Coast.
+After touring Pompeii on your own, continue further south along the picturesque seaside roads to discover the resorts of Amalfi and Positano on the Amalfi Coast.

 >> Click here to check tour rates and availability